Catalogue

 1) Why should I use Cloth Nappies?

 During infancy your baby will spend approximately 25,000 hours in nappies and need about 6,000 nappy changes- so your decision to use either cloth or disposable is a significant one.
 Put briefly, by going ‘cloth’ you are making a positive impact on your babies’ health and well-being, your wallet and your planet.
-See Why Go Cloth for more information.
+See this article on the environmental impacts of disposable nappies for more information.

 2) How many nappies will I need?

 There is no easy answer to this.
 It depends on the type of nappy you opt for, the age of your child, whether you’ll be using cloth full or part time and how often you intend to do a nappy wash.
-The general rule of thumb however is that you will need 15-25 nappies, with one cover per every five nappies for two-part nappy systems.
-See What will I need to Go Cloth for more information.
+The general rule of thumb however is that you will need 20-25 nappies, with one cover per every five nappies for two-part nappy systems.
+You can check out this great Guide to Reusable Nappies over on The Nappy Gurus for more information.

 3) How easy are cloth nappies to wash?

 They really are as easy as one, poo, three!
 There is no need for soaking, or boiling, nor any need to even touch them while putting them in the machine if you don’t wish too!
-See our Nappy Washing and Care guide for more information.
+See the Nappy Guru® guide to washing reusable nappies for more information.

 4) Won’t the nappies smell while waiting to be washed?